bansailboat/nebula-classifier/README.md

 ARCHITECTURE="mobilenet_1.0_${IMAGE_SIZE}"
 ```

 The MobileNet we're using is configurable in 2 ways: input image resolution and the relative size of the model as a fraction of the largest MobileNet.
 The input image resolution options are 128, 160,192, or 224px.
-My model uses 224px because although this may take more time, it results in better accuracy.
+My model uses 224px because although this setting results in longer training time, it also results in better accuracy.
 As for architecture, the options are 1.0, 0.75, 0.50, or 0.25.
-My model uses 1.0.
+My model uses 1.0 because I wanted to have my model be the size of the largest MobileNet.

 After this, we'll run: